What is a Distribution Waterfall?

 The four tiers are:

-Return of Capital: The initial capital investments of investors, plus some expenses and fees is returned to them.
+Return of Capital: The initial capital investments of investors, plus some expenses and fees, are returned to them.

 Preferred Return: 100% of the distribution goes to the LPs until the preferred internal rate of return based on every distribution to them and every contribution called is reached.